How to Screen a Rental Applicant Who Doesn't Provide an SSN

 There are two main reasons why an applicant wouldn’t provide an SSN on an application:

-1. They Are an Immigrant and Don’t Have One
+1. They Don’t Have One

 warning

-There are some state and local laws that do prohibit renting to illegal immigrants, so be sure to check with an attorney.
+There are some state and local laws that prohibit renting to illegal immigrants, so be sure to check with an attorney.

 2. They Do Not Wish to Provide Their SSN